 Read more: The Ultimate Packing Guide for Travel Photographers

-Always Bring a Sarong
+5. Always Bring A Sarong

 Sarongs can be used as a wrap when you are cold, a towel, a curtain, or a piece of clothing that can be worn dozens of different ways.
 Solid colors are great, but if you want something that stands out, I love this sarong.